SumoLogic/sumologic-documentation/docs/send-data/sumo-logic-opentelemetry/migration.md

 #### CPU Target

-CPU Target is not supported by the Opentelemetry Collector.
+CPU Target is not supported by the OpenTelemetry Collector.

 #### Collector Management

-Currently, the Opentelemetry Collector can only be managed with Local Configuration File Management.
+Currently, the OpenTelemetry Collector can only be managed with Local Configuration File Management.
 Depending on your setup, follow the steps in [Cloud Based Management](#cloud-based-management) or [Local Configuration File](#local-configuration-file) for migration details.